Brexit: Can a bitter divorce end up in a good trade partnership?

 European and British companies are closely interconnected.
 A sudden disentanglement, without an agreement, would bring new barriers to trade and prolonged legal uncertainty, hindering business on both side of the Channel.

-To mark the first anniversary of the Brexit referendum, EURACTIV invites you to this high-level Forum to discuss what kind of future relationship the EU and the UK might have and how the industrial sector can continue thriving.
-Questions will include:
+To mark the first anniversary of the Brexit referendum, EURACTIV organised this high-level Forum to discuss what kind of future relationship the EU and the UK might have and how the industrial sector can continue thriving.
+Questions included:

 - What are the priorities for the Brexit negotiations?
 Will industry’s concerns be correctly taken into consideration?

 - Which legal and trade uncertainties are to be expected over the two coming years?

 - How will the Single Market be affected by Brexit?

 - What will happen if no agreement is reached?
 How can new barriers to the movement of workers and goods be avoided?